sandialabs/wiretap/README.md

 A traditional VPN can't be installed by unprivileged users because VPNs rely on dangerous operations like changing network routes and working with raw packets.

 Wiretap bypasses this requirement by rerouting traffic to a user-space TCP/IP network stack, where a listener accepts connections on behalf of the true destination.
 Then it creates a new connection to the true destination and copies data between the endpoint and the peer.
-This is similar to how https://github.com/sshuttle/sshuttle works, but relies on WireGuard as the tunneling mechanism rather than SSH.
+This is similar to how https://github.com/sshuttle/sshuttle and https://github.com/nicocha30/ligolo-ng work, but relies on WireGuard as the tunneling mechanism rather than SSH or TLS.

 To build secure and scalable tunnels across multiple hops, each node in the Wiretap network has two interfaces: Relay and E2EE (end-to-end encrypted).
 The Relay nodes simply *relay* packets between nodes, but cannot see the plaintext.
 When a Relay node sees a packet that does not match routing rules, it forwards it to its own E2EE interface where contents can be decrypted by only that interface.
 There are two layers of WireGuard encapsulation between any two nodes.